splunk/observability-workshop/content/en/s4r/60-apm/1-apm-service-map.md

 ---

 1. Arrived in APM from a RUM trace
 2. Validate workflow is **frontend:/cart/checkout**.
-Talk to the service map and how it is auto-generated
+Talk about the service map and how it is auto-generated